Aboriginal Training and Liaison (ATAL) program

 Want to learn more about ATAL and other opportunities within Rio Tinto?
 Join us at one of our upcoming information sessions.

-Please register your attendance and join us at one of our Information Sessions for a career conversation about ATAL and our other employment pathways.
-Team members from ATAL, Indigenous Talent and Indigenous Career Readiness, Traineeships and Apprenticeships will be available to speak to.
+Register your attendance - Tom Price Information Session.
+Join us at our upcoming Information Session in Tom Price for a career conversation about the ATAL Program and other employment pathways.
+Team members will be available to speak with attendees, share insights, and answer questions.

 For more information about ATAL, please email us at ATAL@riotinto.com